 - Mexican hot sauce, like Tapatio or Cholula optional

-- In a medium-sized pot saute the onion, garlic, and jalapeño in oil for about two minutes until the onion is soft and translucent.
+- In a medium-sized pot saute the onion, garlic, and jalapeño in oil over medium-high heat for about five minutes until the onion is soft and the garlic is fragrant.

 - Next add in the cumin, black beans and a generous pinch of salt.
-Stir to combine then add in the water.
+Stir to combine then add in the water and a few dashes of hot sauce.
 Bring the beans to a simmer, then cover and turn the heat to low and cook for 10 minutes.